contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

 ---------------------------------------------

 #.
 Prior to arrival, participant is assumed to have no implants, no retainer, no pace-maker, no large-sized-tattoos
 #.
-Participant goes into the lab and asked to change their clothes to scrubs
+Ask the participant to put their phone on Airplane mode
 #.
-Ask them to put their phone on Airplane mode
+Participant goes into the lab is asked to change their clothes to scrubs
 #.
-Ask them to remove any Jewlry, metallic things, Red Nail polish ideally to be removed, glasses
+Ask them to remove any Jewelry, metallic objects, Red Nail polish ideally to be removed as it can contain ferromagnetic material, glasses

 #.
 Big steps:
     #.
 Laser Scan of the head: participant head scan, stylus marking on head Output: surface